dannyhope/uxbrighton/_posts/2012-07-10-mobile-user-testing.md

 start: 7pm

 ---
-The July edition of UX Brighton will focus on mobile user testing.
-Join us at Fabrica for two great talks and a hands-on demo of some of the testing kit.
+The July 2012 edition of UX Brighton focused on mobile user testing.
+We had two great talks and a hands-on demo of some of the best testing kit out there.

 ##[Raj Arjan](http://www.twitter.com/RajArjan), City University London